5 Steps to Becoming a CPA in North Carolina

 - Accounting Concentration 1: 30 semester hours of undergraduate accounting courses

-- Requirement 2: in addition to an accounting concentration, you must have 24 semester hours of other coursework, including at least 3 semester hours in eight of the following fields of study:
+- Requirement 2: In addition to the accounting concentration options described above, you must have 24 semester hours of business coursework, including at least 3 semester hours in eight of the following fields of study:

 - Computer technology